fatihaydin9/stm32-lcd-lib/README.md

 ## LCD (16x2) Library For STM32
 **Compatible with All STM32 Boards**

 This library provides to using STM32 and LCD together.
 This library debugged and tested on Nucleo F303RE and STM32F4 Discovery Boards.
-So if your device is different, you should be change header files which is used by your STM32 MCU Compiler.

 ### Installing The LCD Library
 **4 Bit(Default) Mode Installation**